silentworks/thoughts/_posts/2013-03-16-build-awesome.markdown

 comments: true
 ---

-This article is not about building the next [RAD][rad] web app, if you are after that then you might want to go check out some of [Drew Wilson's][dw] work, otherwise continue reading.
+This article is not about building the next [rad][rad] web app, if you are after that then you might want to go check out some of [Drew Wilson's][dw] work, otherwise continue reading.